 Throw, Throw Burrito

-This award-winning game that your tweens and teens will love if they like to laugh and throw things at people.
+This award-winning game by Exploding Kittens is one your tweens and teens will love if they like to laugh and throw things at people.
 It’s ridiculous, competitive and physically challenging.
-Kristie’s family has the Extreme Outdoor Edition and they laugh the whole time they play.
+Kristie’s family has the Extreme Outdoor Edition of this fast-paced party game, and they laugh the whole time they play.